Roc Toolkit internal modules

 117 //! queue to wait its deadline, or to paused queue to wait resume

-118 //! - StateCancelling: task renewal is complete and the task is being cancelled
+118 //! - StateCancelling: task renewal is complete and the task is being canceled

 119 //! because it was put to ready queue for cancellation